technqvi/FinQuant/README.md

 * Calculate score based on the 2 following criteria to select fund to invest on given period.
   * 1.Percentage of fund performance return
-  * 2.Rank ( calculated from Percentage of fund performance return) Put it all together (both conditions) to average score of these funds to find which fund to invest.
+  * 2.Rank ( calculated from Percentage of fund performance return)
+* Put them all together (both conditions) to average score of these funds to find which fund to invest.

 ## [funds_buysell_perf_analystics.ipynb.ipynb](https://github.com/technqvi/FinQuant/blob/master/funds_buysell_perf_analystics.ipynb.ipynb)